 Thien Mu Pagoda - Discover the Oldest Buddhist Temple in Hue

-Thien Mu Pagoda (Pagoda of the Celestial Lady or Chùa Thiên Mụ) was built from 1601 by the Founder of the Nguyen Family in Central Vietnam.
+Thien Mu Pagoda (Pagoda of the Celestial Lady, or Linh Mu Pagoda - Chùa Thiên Mụ) was built in 1601 by the Founder of the Nguyen Family in Central Vietnam.
 Before the time of setting up Thien Mu Pagoda, there was a pagoda named Thien Mo or Thien Mau on the hill of Ha Khe, which is a Cham temple.
+Thien Mu Pagoda is a famous religion spot in Hue, and was built there because of a dream of local people.

 - Address: Huong Hoa, Hue City, Thua Thien Hue Province